nono/guide-em-up/README.md

 Credits
 -------

+The CSS and images for the browser are based on [h5ai](http://larsjung.de/h5ai/), a beautified Apache index.

 ♡2011 by Bruno Michel.
 Copying is an act of love.
 Please copy and share.
 Released under the MIT license